maemo-leste/maemo-user-guide/source/chapters/settings.rst

 IRC (idle)
 ^^^^^^^^^^

-Here you can configure an *IRC* account, using the *idle* connection manager.
+Here you can configure an :term:`IRC` account, using the *idle* connection manager.

     |idle-irc-account-setup|